microsoft/language-server-protocol/_specifications/specification-3-15.md

  * };
  * ```
  *
- * *Please Note* that clients might sanitize the return markdown.
-A client could decide to
+ * *Please Note* that clients might sanitize the returned Markdown.
- * remove HTML from the markdown to avoid script execution.
+ * A client could decide to remove HTML from the Markdown to avoid
+ * script execution.
  */
 export interface MarkupContent {
 	/**